 - Flour: I use all purpose flour in this recipe, but you can use bread flour if you want a chewier cinnamon roll.

-One: Warm up the milk in a small saucepan until lukewarm.
+Step One: Warm up the milk in a small saucepan or in a microwave until lukewarm.
 Pour into a bowl and add your yeast.
-You don’t want the milk to get too warm or it will kill the yeast!
+You don't want the milk to get too warm or it will kill the yeast!
 Let it sit for 10 minutes until it begins to foam.

 - I highly recommend using a weighing scale and measuring out your ingredients the metric way.
 It makes a huge difference to your baking and is the most accurate way to bake!